Arrhythmogenic Right Ventricular Cardiomyopathy on the EKG

 - Inverted T waves in leads V1, V2, V3, and V4 in individuals >14 years of age in the presence of complete RBBB.

 - Epsilon wave (reproducible low-amplitude signals between end of QRS complex to onset of the T wave) in the right precordial leads (V1 to V3).

-- Terminal activation duration of QRS ≥55 ms measured from the nadir of the S wave to the end of the QRS, including R’, in V1, V2, or V3, in the absence of complete RBBB.
+- Terminal activation duration of QRS complexs ≥55 ms measured from the nadir of the S wave to the end of the QRS complex, including R’, in leads V1, V2, or V3, in the absence of complete RBBB.

 - Nonsustained or sustained ventricular tachycardia of left bundle-branch morphology with superior axis (negative or indeterminate QRS in leads II, III, and aVF and positive in lead aVL).

-- Nonsustained or sustained ventricular tachycardia of RVOT configuration, LBBB morphology with inferior axis (positive QRS in leads II, III, and aVF and negative in lead aVL) or of unknown axis >500 ventricular extrasystoles per 24h (holter).
+- Nonsustained or sustained ventricular tachycardia of RVOT configuration, LBBB morphology with inferior axis (positive QRS in leads II, III, and aVF and negative in lead aVL) or of unknown axis, or more than 500 ventricular extrasystoles per 24h (on holter monitoring).

 Treatment of ARVC

-The most important goals of clinical management of ARVC patients comprise 3:
+The most important goals of clinical management of patients with arrhythmogenic right ventricular cardiomyopathy comprise 3: